From JSON5 to JSONC: Unlocking a More Forgiving JSON Formatting Experience

 1. Convert before production

-- Browsers still require strict JSON for
+Browsers still require strict JSON for JSON.parse.
+Use build-step tooling to strip comments and trailing commas:

 2. Security & reliability